ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 ### [A Thousand Brains: A New Theory of Intelligence][11] by Jeff Hawkins {#a-thousand-brains-a-new-theory-of-intelligence-by-jeff-hawkins.wp-block-heading}

 I bought this book after it was recommended by Bill Gates in one of his periodic [Gates Notes][12] emails.
-It is brimming with fascinating theories on how the human brain works &#8211; I was particularly taken by the explanation of &#8220;frames of reference&#8221; as a model for the way in which we comprehend the world.
+It is brimming with fascinating theories on how the human brain works – I was particularly taken by the explanation of “frames of reference” as a model for the way in which we comprehend the world.

 ### [Bewilderment][13] by Richard Powers {#bewilderment-by-richard-powers.wp-block-heading}